morskyjezek/si676-2025-activities/_posts/2025-09-26-assignment-1a-collection-builder-content.md

 ## Deliverables

-- Link to your updated and working CollectionBuilder site, now populated with the five items you created metadata for (all still publishing from your GitHub repo)
+- Link to your updated and working CollectionBuilder site, now populated with the four items that you created metadata for (all still publishing from your GitHub repo)
 - Invite the course instructor to collaborate on the repo